filip-frisk/MScThesis/README.md

 This framework constitutes my MSc project via KTH in the HWW Analysis team.

-This is a end-to-end framewrok where the user arrives with a HWWAnalysisCode cutted MC sample .root file and leaves with prefit and postfit histograms in atlasific style with N probability distributions that can be used as final discrimintant between your signal and background and.
+This is a end-to-end framework where the user arrives with a HWWAnalysisCode cutted MC sample .root file and leaves with prefit and postfit histograms in atlasific style with N probability distributions that can be used as final discrimintant between your signal and background and.

 The framework is essentially a wrapper around scikit-learn using good ol' machine learning model instead of DNN paradigm, even though plain vanilla neural nets are supported.